directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

 ---

 ## Introduction
-Svelte is a new JavaScript framework for building user interfaces for web applications.
-It offer a better way for handling UI updates when compared with React, Angular, or Vue.js.
-In this tutorial, you'll learn how to build a multilingual news application using Sveltekit with Directus i18n API.
+In this tutorial, you'll learn how to build an application using Sveltekit with Directus and multilingual content.

 ## Before You Start
 You will need: